ForMyCat/SparseGS-Real-Time-360-Sparse-View-Synthesis-using-Gaussian-Splatting/index.md

 <div style="text-align: left;">
     <figure>
         <img src=".\static\image\model_fig.png" alt="Pipeline" width="100%" />
+    </figure>
+</div>
-        <figcaption>Our proposed pipeline integrates depth and diffusion constraints, along with a floater pruning technique, to enhance the performance of few-shot novel view synthesis.
+Our proposed pipeline integrates depth and diffusion constraints, along with a floater pruning technique, to enhance the performance of few-shot novel view synthesis.
 During training, we render the alpha-blended depth, denoted as d<sup>alpha</sup> , and employ <b>Pearson correlation</b> to ensure its alignment with the monocularly estimated depth d<sup>pt</sup>.
 Furthermore, we impose a <b>score distillation sampling loss</b> on novel viewpoints to guarantee the generation of naturally-appearing images.
 At predetermined intervals, we execute <b>floater pruning</b> as described in Section 3 of our paper.
-In this illustration, new components that we introduce are highlighted in color, while the foundational 3D Gaussian Splatting pipeline is depicted in grey.</figcaption>
+In this illustration, new components that we introduce are highlighted in color, while the foundational 3D Gaussian Splatting pipeline is depicted in grey.
-    </figure>
-</div>

 ## Key Ideas
-1. Leverage the explicit gaussian representation to directly remove unwanted sparse view artifacts such as “floaters” and “background collapse”
-2. Use off-the-shelf depth estimation models to regularize novel view outputs
+1. Use off-the-shelf depth estimation models to regularize novel view outputs
-3. Apply softmax function to gaussian depth values for better depth rendering
+2. Apply softmax function to gaussian depth values for better depth gradient control
+3. Leverage the explicit gaussian representation to directly remove “floaters”
 4. Reconstruct regions with low coverage in training views with diffusion-model guidance
 5. Use Depth Warping to create more training views